🧬

 Common inquiries about the breed

-With proper care and nutrition, the German Spitz (Giant) typically lives between 12 and 15 years.
+A healthy Giant German Spitz typically lives between 12 and 15 years.

 View Official FCI Standard